My Dog Ate Cat Litter! Here’s What to Do (Vet Answer)

 5. Watch your pet for symptoms

 Whatever you and your vet decide to do, remember to watch for symptoms.
-This is especially true if you watch-and-wait, but even if your dog vomits up most of the litter, there’s still a risk that enough remains to cause a blockage.
-Look out for vomiting, diarrhoea, inappetence, lethargy and abdominal pain for 24-48 hours.
-You should also be on the look-out for constipation, straining and bloody faeces, in case the litter gets stuck in the final portion of the gut.
+This is especially true if you watch and wait, but even if your dog vomits up most of the litter, there’s still a risk that enough remains to cause a blockage.
+Look out for vomiting, diarrhea, inappetence, lethargy, and abdominal pain for 24–48 hours.
+You should also be on the lookout for constipation, straining and bloody feces, in case the litter gets stuck in the final portion of the gut.

 Featured Image: Africa Studio, Shutterstock